apr600/mechanical-intelligence/README.md

 - Seaborn (optional, for plotting)

 ### Get Data for Analysis (Optional)
 For those who want to look at the data/models in this works' examples to generate plots, you can download the dataset from the zenodo link: __________.
+Data should be extracted into a `data/` directory to be created in here by:

+    mkdir data

-Data should be extracted into the `data/` folder in the package.
-Note that the data files are large, so we recommend loading it onto an external drive.
+Note that the data files are large, so we recommend only loading it onto an external drive.
 Otherwise, ensure that there is enough space on your computer before loading it in.

 ## Getting Started